-Enter the pressure drop, length of pipe, and diameter of pipe into the calculator to determine the gas piping size by cubic feet per hour.
+Enter the pipe diameter, pipe length, allowable pressure drop, and gas specific gravity into the calculator to estimate the gas flow rate (capacity) in cubic feet per hour.

 Gas Piping Size Formula